MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/file-server/smb-secure-traffic.md

 rules, which relies on Kerberos and domain membership for authentication.
 Windows Defender Firewall allows for more secure options like IPSEC.

-For more information configuring the firewall, see [Windows Defender Firewall with Advanced Security deployment overview](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security-deployment-guide).
+For more information about configuring the firewall, see [Windows Defender Firewall with Advanced Security deployment overview](/windows/security/threat-protection/windows-firewall/windows-firewall-with-advanced-security-deployment-guide).

 ## Disable SMB Server if unused